Cetopsis

-Cetopsis is a genus of catfishes (order Siluriformes) of the family Cetopsidae.
+Cetopsis is a genus of freshwater ray-finned fishes belonging to the family Cetopsidae, the whale catfishes.
+The fishes in this genus are found in South America.

 Taxonomy

 Cetopsis is one of four genera in the subfamily Cetopsinae within the family Cetopsidae.
 Cetopsis is greatly expanded from when it only included C. coecutiens.
 A number of genera were synonymized with Cetopsis to retain monophyly of cetopsine genera without erecting many new ones.

 Information on some species is limited due to lack of specimens.
 C. caiapo, C. jurubidae, C. sarcodes, and C. umbrosa are only known from a single specimen each, C. starnesi is only known from two specimens, C. parma is only known from four, and C. sandrae from only six specimens.

 Distribution

 Cetopsis species are found in major freshwater rivers draining to the east and west of South America, including the Amazon, Atrato, Madeira, Magdalena, Orinoco, Tocantins, and other rivers in Bolivia, Brazil, Colombia, Ecuador, Peru, and Venezuela.